PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring Android Push Notifications.md

 ![](img/AndroidPush/4.png)

-## Configuring your GameSparks game
+## Configuring your GameSparks Game

 Now that you have the api key, it's time to configure you GameSparks game to enable us to send push notifications on your behalf.
 Go to [the GameSparks developer portal](https://portal.gamesparks.net) and under "Configurator", click "Notifications".